moritzebeling/wwworkshop/content/manual/0_index.md

 # Welcome

 In this workshop we will look at the 2 most basic web technologies: **HTML and CSS**.
 Instead of building a full website, we will approach the topic by **experimenting with small code snippets** that cover many important techniques of web design.
-The goal is that all participants **collaborate on building an archive** of code snippets that will be continously collected on this website, so that they can be used by the group.
+The goal is that all participants **collaborate on building an archive** of code snippets that will be continously collected on this website, so that they can be used by everyone

 ## Setup
 - **Computer** with internet access, webcam, microphone